LoganKilby/asteroids/README.md

 # asteroids
 Working version of my asteroid game

-The game is still in development.
+This game is still in development.
-I have no intentions of using this repository as an up-to-date reference of the game's progress, although I will certainly update it in the future.
-I am archiving it here incase my computer blows up, or the source code is otherwise lost!
 There is a release available if you'd like to download the game and try it.
 There are a few issues, but the game is playable from start to finish.

 # Compiling (.bat file)
 Dependencies:
 * GLFW
 * GLEW
 * GLM
+* OpenGL
 * FreeType

 All dependencies are included if you would like to compile the source code.
 Compiling will require you to alter the